My Google Maps coverage

 I revisited the harbour branch in 2023 and decided to pay a closer visit to this old concrete part in South Lynn to see if I could see any other remains of evidence of what this could have been.

-Please feel free to get in contact with any information
+Please feel free to get in contact with any information.

-On the public footpath, a bridge crosses a small channel from the Great River Ouse.
 Looking at old ordinance survey maps, this channel was not there in the 1888-1913 maps and was constructed later; the footbridge crossing was added and is non-railway related.

-The new bridge at Harding's way,
+The new bridge at Harding's Way,

 this part was photographed in February 2023